dcrommie/walbrook/src/markdown-pages/privacy-policy.md

   Where we obtain information from you directly, this is generally accomplished in meetings, by phone, by email, forms and when you visit our website or those of our external service providers.

+  With your consent, we may also collect financial information about you from your financial institutions using data sharing or aggregation services, including Cashdeck and Open Banking services provided through Frollo.
+This may include transaction history, account balances and other financial data.
+These services allow us to obtain up-to-date financial information to assist in providing financial advice and related services.

   Sometimes we act as an intermediary for others when collecting information about you, such as to assist you to apply for insurance.
 We will inform you when we do this.